thebellwoods/aloha-honua/source/challenges/7-ldtk-worlds/ldtk-walkthrough.md

 Obviously, I found this part frustrating.

+**UPDATE**

+After several attempts, I finally figured out an approach to draw the walls and empty spaces.
+I've produced a [Youtube video](https://www.youtube.com/watch?v=gHvdy0IDf60) to show how I did it.

 <img src="./ldtk/9-fail-to-draw-walls.png" width="800px" />

 After failing to draw this walls in project, I returned the origin world.ldtk file and copied the walls group from there.